 Note: we don’t know of any instructors on Thinkific who are over the Visa & Mastercard thresholds for chargebacks.
 If that ever happens or if you’re concerned though, read on!

 - Chargebacks are transactions reversed for a variety of reasons, including possible fraud.
 Visa & Mastercard consider 1% to be the threshold for these.
-For Thinkific tenants, the average chargeback rate on our system is 0.1% - or one in a thousand transactions.
+For Thinkific tenants, the average chargeback rate on our system is 0.1% (or one in a thousand transactions).
 It’s extremely low!

-Chargebacks occur when your customers (or their banks, on their behalf) reverse credit card transactions.
+- Chargebacks occur when your customers (or their banks, on their behalf) reverse credit card transactions.
 Commonly, this happens if their credit card is compromised, and all recent transactions are reversed.
 This also happens when the purchaser reports the transaction as fraud/unauthorized to their bank.

-Instructors who don’t deliver on what they promised purchasers or don’t honour refund policies, for example, are likely to have a much higher chargeback rate than instructors who have great relationships with their students.
+Instructors who don’t deliver on what they promised purchasers/don’t honour refund policies, are likely to have a much higher chargeback rate than instructors who have great relationships with their students.
 This just makes sense!

-- If you are uniquely concerned about your own chargeback rate, you have the option to force Stripe to decline transactions where the customer’s CVC doesn’t match.
-THAT said, it’s important to note that once done, you will not be able to see failed transactions where they’re failing for this reason in your Stripe logs.
+- If you are concerned about your own chargeback rate, you have the option to force Stripe to decline transactions where the customer’s CVC doesn’t match.
+That said, it’s important to note that once done, you will not be able to see failed transactions where they’re failing for this reason in your Stripe logs.
 This will make it appear that you have fewer failed transactions, but what it really means is that they’re failing earlier in the process, so they never even show up.
-Declining transactions for a mismatched CVC can also incorrectly capture valid transactions, so is recommended ONLY if you have an abnormally high chargeback rate and are trying to reduce it.
+Declining transactions for a mismatched CVC can also incorrectly capture valid transactions, so is recommended only if you have an abnormally high chargeback rate and are trying to reduce it.
 Do this with caution!
 Many of the transactions declined for CVC mismatch are legitimate, so doing so will likely increase your unique purchaser failure rate.

 What about AVS data?